boennecd/survTMB/README.md

 ### Computing the Hessian

-The Hessian using a variational approximation (VA) can be computed as both a dense and as sparse matrix.
+The Hessian using a variational approximation (VA) can be computed as both a dense matrix and as a sparse matrix.
 We show an example below where we compare the two approaches.

 ``` r
 library(microbenchmark) # needed for benchmarking